Malmö Arena: Structure and facilities

 The arena has a stand on each of the floor area's four sides.
 The northern part of the arena has two tiers for seating, while the south stand has only one tier for seating; the upper tier is reserved for executive suites and restaurant space.
 The southern stand also has 53 disabled places, with the same number of spaces for their companions.
 There are 36 entrances to the inner part of the arena.
 In the northern part of the arena, there are facilities for ice hockey practice.

 Both the upper tier and the lower tier of the arena concourse have kiosks located at the east and west ends.
 The lower tier also has bars located at the east and west ends, and an additional sports bar located at the north end.
 At the area of the luxury suites, one level above the sports bar in the north end, is Percys Restaurang & Bar, a restaurant with a view out towards the arena at a seating capacity of 650 guests.
 The south end of the concourse also features a souvenir shop for event merchandise purposes.

-The arena also features an indoor ice rink training facility located just north of its main concourse.
-The training facility was originally located and visible outside the rest of the arena building, but has since been covered by real estate built upon it.
-Next to the training facility, also located north of the main concourse, is the Best Western Malmö Arena Hotel - a 16-story building and part of the Malmö Arena brand with conference rooms, a restaurant, a gym and a sometimes used direct entry to the panorama restaurant inside the arena's north stand with a view over the arena bowl.
-The shopping mall Emporia is located just west of the arena.
+The arena also features an indoor ice rink training facility located to the north of its main concourse.
+The training facility was originally located and visible outside the arena building, but has since been covered by real estate.
+Next to the training facility, also located north of the main concourse, is the Best Western Malmö Arena Hotel – a 16-story building and part of the Malmö Arena brand with conference rooms, a restaurant, a gym and a – for specific occasions – direct entry to the panorama restaurant inside the arena's north stand with a view over the arena bowl.
+The shopping mall Emporia is located west of the arena across the street.